rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 ## A small disclaimer

-Although there are lots of interesting and useful gems in Rails to work with Elasticsearch like [chewy](https://github.com/toptal/chewy), [searchkick](https://github.com/ankane/searchkick) or [search_flip](https://github.com/mrkamel/search_flip) (which I encourage you to take a look), in this project we are going to use the two basics libraries provided by the Elasticsearch team: [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails) and [elasticsearch-model](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model).
-These two gems will let us both interact with the Elastic server instance using a ActiveRecord like syntax without having to write all the specific DSL and also update our records in the Elastic instance so we always keep as synchronized as possible with our relational database.
+Although there are lots of interesting and useful gems in Rails to work with Elasticsearch like [chewy](https://github.com/toptal/chewy), [searchkick](https://github.com/ankane/searchkick) or [search_flip](https://github.com/mrkamel/search_flip) (which I encourage you to take a look at), in this project we are going to use the two basic libraries provided by the Elasticsearch team: [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails) and [elasticsearch-model](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model).
+These two gems will let us both interact with the Elastic server instance using an ActiveRecord like syntax without having to write all the specific DSL and also update our records in the Elastic instance so we always keep as synchronized as possible with our relational database.

 ## Let’s get down to work!